mainej/re-stated/README.md

 Need to clear request status after a few seconds?
 Or poll an API for updates?
 Or track how a user has interacted with an input field?
 Or walk a user through a wizard?
 These are great use cases for state machines too.
+Find working examples of some of them in the [examples](/examples) directory.
 What else will you build?

 ## Inspiration